-The sole purpose of the construction of Nodake Lake Park was to avoid water disruption when the drought came.
-Clearly, this is a man-made lake.
-It is situated in the mountains of Omura that was built during the Edo period.
-Being it man-made made me think about the huge amount of money spent, the skilled and the brilliant minds who contributed to its success.
+The sole purpose of constructing Nodake Lake Park was to prevent water disruption during droughts.
+Clearly, this is a man-made lake situated in the mountains of Omura, built during the Edo period.
+Its man-made nature makes me ponder the significant investment, the skilled individuals, and the brilliant minds that contributed to its successful creation.

 What to see in Nodake Lake Park

-This is just one of the things your child would definitely enjoy in the park.
-They designed this zip line for kids so you can see it’s not really high.
-I’m not a kid but I wouldn’t just let this chance slip away.
-The fun was incomparable.
+This is just one of the fantastic activities your child can enjoy at the park.
+They’ve designed this zip line with kids in mind, so it’s not very high.
+But even though I’m not a kid, I couldn’t resist trying it out.
+The fun was absolutely unparalleled.

 Camping and Barbeque